alaasmagi/educode-web/README.md

 ```bash
 npm i; npm run dev
 ```
-* The Admin UI can be viewed from the web browser on the address the application provided in the terminal/cmd
+* The UI can be viewed from the web browser on the address the application provided in the terminal/cmd

 ## Features
 - Teachers can sign up and log in with university email addresses